eclipse-openj9/openj9-docs/docs/tool_jcmd.md

 # Java command (`jcmd`) tool

-Use the `jcmd` tool to run diagnostic commands on a specified VM or VMs.
+Use the `jcmd` tool to run diagnostic commands on a specified VM.

 <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** Running diagnostic commands can significantly affect the performance of the target VM.

 The command syntax is as follows:

-    jcmd [<options] [<vmid> <arguments>]
+    jcmd [<options>] [<vmid> <arguments>]

 Where:

 - The available `<options>` are:
-    - `-J`: supplies arguments to the Java VM that is running the `jps` command.
-You can use multiple `-J` options, for example: `jps -J-Xmx10m -J-Dcom.ibm.tools.attach.enable=yes`
+    - `-J`: supplies arguments to the Java VM that is running the `jcmd` command.
+You can use multiple `-J` options, for example: `jcmd -J-Xmx10m -J-Dcom.ibm.tools.attach.enable=yes`
     - `-h`: prints the `jcmd` help

-- `VMID` is the Attach API virtual machine identifier for the Java VM process.
+- `<vmid>` is the Attach API virtual machine identifier for the Java VM process.
 This ID is often, but not always, the same as the operating system *process ID*.
 One example where the ID might be different is if you specified the system property `-Dcom.ibm.tools.attach.id` when you started the process.
 You can use the [`jps`](tool_jps.md) command to find the VMID.
-You can specify multiple VMIDs, separated by a space.
-VMIDs of dead processes are silently ignored.

 - The available `arguments` are: